laurensdewaele/tenso-mobile-app/app/lib/notes.md

 ## Medium prio

+- Leave out grading all together, it's subjective anyway.
+They should decide themselves??
 - Review app on smaller and larger screens.
 - Validation needs to be on input field itself, not triggered on every input
 - Add open crimp

 ## Small prio

+- Tests :D
+- Refactor / redesign the alert toaster.
+This can be done with Provider (will be a lot cleaner)
 - Add info button on most elements
 - Stop all globals (singletons as well).
 Do I have any?
 - Check out perf.